interlock-network/interlock-docs/whitepaper.md

-neoclassical-individualist and keynesian-structuralist perspectives because we can infer a very precise *structure* from the recorded transaction-history between *individuals* &mdash; in fact if the Interlock Network gains wide adoption it would probably be of significant interest to all kinds of economists and sociologists.
+neoclassical-individualist and keynesian-structuralist perspectives because we can infer a very precise *structure* from the recorded transaction-history between *individuals* &mdash; in fact if the Interlock Network gains wide adoption it will be of significant interest to all kinds of economists and sociologists.
-Furthermore we have tried to the design the incentives encourage pro-social use of the blockchain &mdash; but of course if any economists (or non-economists) want to chime in then please go ahead.
+Furthermore we have tried to design the incentives to encourage pro-social use of the blockchain &mdash; but of course if any economists (or non-economists) want to chime in then please go ahead.
 As for the marxians, they can take pleasure in the fact that (a) the user's